vahizurazov/gatsby-starter-netlify-cms-deploy/src/pages/careers/vacancy-2020-01.md

 ---
 templateKey: career-post
-title: 'SALESFORCE TRAINEE '
+title: Salesforce trainee
 cities:
   - Dnepr
-date: 2020-01-09T10:40:30.681Z
+date: 2020-01-20T10:53:12.751Z
 description: >-
-  Sparkybit is a leading Ukrainian software development company, with a focus on fintech, open banking, banking technology, and SME IT planning.
-It partners with small to mid-size enterprise to deliver software solutions and expertise to speed time to market, while also supporting the digital transformation journey.
-featuredpost: true
-featuredimage: /img/jumbotron.jpg
+  Sparkybit has a separate team of Salesforce developers, who also came to us from other technologies and received training.
+All of them are already working on real projects.
+Every Salesforce dev passes certifications and constantly continues to develop in the new areas that Salesforce platform and the technologies used there give.
 ---